Speak To The World In Just 8 Languages: Converse With 75% Of The Global Population

-According to Busuu, there are approximately 6500 spoken languages in use today.
+According to Busuu, there are over 7000 spoken languages in use today.
 This number likely doesn’t include the numerous sign languages used across the globe either, so add an extra 300 or so to that figure.

 I think you’ll agree that that’s a staggering amount of languages to learn; an impossible feat for anyone to complete in one lifetime.
 You’d probably need about 1000 lifetimes to manage that!